 - Take a fork and prick the bottom and insides of the pie dough.
 This is called docking.
 Some bakers don’t do this if they are using pie weights, but I do both.
-This step, along with using pie weights, keeps the pie dough from puffing up as it’s baking.
+This step keeps the pie dough from puffing up as it’s baking.

-- Allow the pie shell to set for five minutes and rest, then place it in the refrigerator for fifteen minutes before baking, if your recipe calls for butter.
-If your recipe calls for shortening, place pie shell in the freezer for fifteen minutes, as shortening doesn’t set up as firm as butter.
+- Allow the pie shell to set for five minutes and rest.
+If you’re recipe calls for butter, place the pie shell in the refrigerator for fifteen minutes before baking.
+If your recipe calls for shortening, place the pie shell in the freezer for fifteen minutes, as shortening doesn’t set up as firm as butter.
 If using a frozen pie shell, allow it to set out for about fifteen minutes prior to baking.